lukazu25/dotfiles/EMACS/README.md

 ## Update Emacs

-Navigate to the vim directory
+Navigate to the Emacs directory

 ```
 cd /path/to/emacs